codingforeveryone/READMEs/programmer-skills/git-basics.md

 $ git config --global user.email "yourEmailUsedOnGithub@gmail.com"
 ```

 Last step is to set up a ssh key.
-This is usefull because otherwise you will be asked to enter your username and password often in the terminal when you use most git commands.
+This is useful because otherwise you will be asked to enter your username and password often in the terminal when you use most git commands.

 The steps are best described [here](https://help.github.com/articles/generating-an-ssh-key/).